KlaudioF/Aura/README.md

 Phase 1 • Shall set-up the Raspberry Pi and configure it for the project -Done in class already

-• Shall demonstrate basic understanding of Python coding o Create simple unit conversion program -Select three unit conversions (Chosen Conversions: Celcius to Fahrenheit, Hours to Seconds, Meters to Feet, and vice-versa.)
+• Shall demonstrate basic understanding of Python coding o Create simple unit conversion program
+-Select three unit conversions (Chosen Conversions: Celcius to Fahrenheit, Hours to Seconds, Meters to Feet, and vice-versa.)

-• Shall demonstrate basic understanding of Raspberry Pi I/O o Configure LED on breadboard -mostly done (we still need to add the LED and resistor) o Blink LED -how often will it blink? -What color will the LED be?
+• Shall demonstrate basic understanding of Raspberry Pi I/O o Configure LED on breadboard
+-Done
+o Blink LED -how often will it blink?
+It will blink every second forever (after staying on for 10 seconds and staying off for 10 seconds).
+-What color will the LED be?
+The color of the LED will be red.

 • Shall demonstrate basic understanding of Pygame o Add a random rectangle to the center of the game screen -Color? position on screen (x,y)?
-Size? o Add random ball to the top-left corner of the game screen -Color? position on screen (x,y)?
-Size? o Add text to the top-right of the game screen -What will it say?
+Size?
+Color: Green.
+Position: [120, 100, 400, 150].
+Size: 0 o Add random ball to the top-left corner of the game screen -Color? position on screen (x,y)?
+Size?
+Color: Blue.
+Position: [35, 35].
+Size: 30 o Add text to the top-right of the game screen
+-What will it say?
 What font?
 What color?
+What it Says: "Game Time!"
+Font: Freesans Color: Black